tjohann/ambient_tracking_with_raspi/README.md

 Build kernel
 ------------

-I use a custom kernel, see [build custom kernel for the Raspi2](Documentation/howto_kernel.txt) for a simpel howto.
+I use a custom kernel, see [build custom kernel for the Raspi2](Documentation/howto_kernel.txt) for a simpel howto and [build kernel via Baalue-Cluster](Documentation/howto_kernel_cluster_build.txt) for the cluster one.

 Actual kernel version: